altunixon/wips/lns/altina_ln/ASP-22-Chapter_2_To_Rebel_or_Accede.md

 "You were not in the conference room, so I was looking for you.
 Thankfully, you are safe...
 Next will be punishment for him."<br/>

-Eric looked towards the interior of the dining hall.
+Eric looked towards the interior of the dining hall.<br/>

-Becker had a bitter face.
+Becker had a bitter face.<br/>

 "Ugh~ Isn't it despicable for a knight to strike from behind?"<br/>

-His eyes were glaring dangerously.
+His eyes were glaring dangerously.<br/>

-Like a demon mentioned in the bible.
+Like a demon mentioned in the bible.<br/>

-Eric took a stance with his sword fearlessly.
+Eric took a stance with his sword fearlessly.<br/>

 "I will gladly accept if you want to press charges against me...
 But that will be after you get thrown into the dungeons!"<br/>

-Regis stared at him unconsciously.
+Regis stared at him unconsciously.<br/>

 Not just his looks, Eric's action was just like a knight from fairy tales.
-It might be a bit too exaggerated, but it really described him well.
+It might be a bit too exaggerated, but it really described him well.<br/>

-Becker's eyes we're bloodshot.
+Becker's eyes we're bloodshot.<br/>

-Drool was dripping from a corner of his lips.
+Drool was dripping from a corner of his lips.<br/>

 "You you you...
 Plebeian!
 You dare throw me in the dungeon!?"<br/>

-Becker didn't draw the sword on his waist, but the hidden short barreled gun from his shirt.
+Becker didn't draw the sword on his waist, but the hidden short barreled gun from his shirt.<br/>

-That was the latest design of short barreled gun from high Britannia.
+That was the latest design of short barreled gun from high Britannia.<br/>

-There was a need to load the bullet first, but it saved the hassle of lighting a fire, it was ready to shoot once you aim it.
+There was a need to load the bullet first, but it saved the hassle of lighting a fire, it was ready to shoot once you aim it.<br/>

-Eric bit his lips.
+Eric bit his lips.<br/>

-He stand a chance if this was an open plain, but this place was cluttered by the groaning giant man and tables, it was hard to take the initiative with his sword.
+He stand a chance if this was an open plain, but this place was cluttered by the groaning giant man and tables, it was hard to take the initiative with his sword.<br/>

 The gun needed to be reloaded after a single shot, there will be a way if they defend the first bullet.
-But they would definitely be hit at such a close distance.
+But they would definitely be hit at such a close distance.<br/>

 And Becker can kill Regis and Clarisse after shooting Eric with the gun.
-He seemed to be considering how the scenario might pan out, so he didn't attack immediately.
+He seemed to be considering how the scenario might pan out, so he didn't attack immediately.<br/>

-Regis flipped through the books he had read in his mind, looking for a solution.
+Regis flipped through the books he had read in his mind, looking for a solution.<br/>

 "...
 This, is probably the best way."<br/>

 "What are your plans, Sir Regis?"<br/>

-Clarisse held on to the sleeve of Regis' uniform.
+Clarisse held on to the sleeve of Regis' uniform.<br/>

 "...
 I have never lost in chess before, leaves this to me."<br/>

-He gently push her hand away.
+He gently push her hand away.<br/>

-Clarisse looked as if she was sobbing.
+Clarisse looked as if she was sobbing.<br/>

 To save all 3 of them without risking anything in such a situation.
-Such magic doesn't exist.
+Such magic doesn't exist.<br/>

-The basic of chess was to use the weaker piece as bait in order for the stronger piece to survive.
+The basic of chess was to use the weaker piece as bait in order for the stronger piece to survive.<br/>

-In this cases, Regis was the weaker piece.
+In this cases, Regis was the weaker piece.<br/>

-Regis charged at Becker.
+Regis charged at Becker.<br/>

 "Wahh--!!"<br/>

-He yelled while running.
+He yelled while running.<br/>

-That was unexpected, shocking Becker.
+That was unexpected, shocking Becker.<br/>

 "Huh!?
 Don't look down on me!"<br/>

 The fight will be decided once Becker shot Regis...
-But Regis' weak point was sword fighting.
+But Regis' weak point was sword fighting.<br/>

-Becker shifted the gun to his left hand, drawing his sabre with his right.
+Becker shifted the gun to his left hand, drawing his sabre with his right.<br/>

 So fast!

-Regis was forced to stop 3 paces away by the sabre aimed at him.
+Regis was forced to stop 3 paces away by the sabre aimed at him.<br/>

-He raised his hands.
+He raised his hands.<br/>

 "...
 I messed up...
 I should read more action series books."<br/>

 Regis knew Becker had a sabre, but he didn't expect him to draw it so fast.
-Regis was bad in judging combat capabilities.
+Regis was bad in judging combat capabilities.<br/>

-Becker raised his sabre.
+Becker raised his sabre.<br/>

 "I will start...
 With you!!"<br/>